Mason Lohrei: International play

 On April 24, 2025, after the Bruins season ended, Lohrei was named to the United States team for the 2025 IIHF World Championship.
 It was his first time representing the U.S. in any international competition.
 Lohrei appeared in five games, scoring one goal and two assists, and helped Team USA win their first gold medal since 1933.

+Lohrei would again join the team for the 2026 IIHF World Championship, where he'd go scoreless in 8 games, as the U.S. was eliminated in the quarterfinals.